Deck Restoration by J.K. Schwartz, Inc.

 Few things are as beautiful as wood.
 Its color, grain and texture have long been praised.
 In the hands of craftsman and builders, this economical, durable and versatile building material has no equal when it comes to enhancing the appearance of our homes and yards.

 The most important thing for any consumer to know is that deck restoration takes knowledge, skill and experience to do the job correctly.
-The use of a power washer in inexperienced hands could cause unrepairable damage to pine pressure treated decks and even hard wood in a matter of seconds.
+The use of a power washer in inexperienced hands could cause unreparable damage to pine pressure treated decks and even hard wood in a matter of seconds.

 Every deck and fence restoration should start with a structural inspection checking for exposed nails and screw heads, lose deck boards, rails and steps.
 You will find that simply resetting nails and screws will fix many problems.
 Occasionally we might have to replace any boards that are rotting or severely split.

 Their are many methods of cleaning or stripping wood to the bare surface.
-Using a pressure washer equipped with a pressure control valve is the fastest and most economical way to strip and clean wood.
+Using a power washer washer equipped with a pressure control valve is the fastest and most economical way to strip and clean wood.
 After the initial inspection, we apply an environmentally safe cleaning agent on the wood surface.
 We let it work into the dirt, grime and stains for about 15 minutes.

 Deck restoration requires sanding.
 No matter how you look at it, sanding the floor of the deck needs to be incorporated into the process for best results.
 In order for the stain to adhere properly to the wood, the wood must be sanded with a 60 grit sandpaper to open up the pores of the wood.
 This process will guarantee a longer life.
 Most contractors will skip this step to save time and money.